TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 <br/>

 ### Copy Object
-Copies object to another container.
+Copies an object to another container.

 > [Note]
-> If you create a manifest object in the target container, the object uploaded in multiple parts can be accessed through the path to the target container without having to copy segmented objects.
-However, you cannot access the data if you delete the source segmented objects.
+> If you create a manifest object in the target container, the object uploaded in multiple parts can be accessed through the path to the target container without having to copy segment objects.
+However, you cannot access the data if you delete the source segment objects.

 ```
 COPY   /v1/{Account}/{Container}/{Object}